gotchoices/MyCHIPs/doc/sim-docker.md

   export NODE_DEBUG=debug
   ./simdock startup
 ```
-This should fetch and build the necessary docker images (which can take quite a
+This should fetch and build the necessary docker images (which can take a
 long time).
 Next, it will launch the mongo and devel containers.
 It will then
 launch a number of sites, equivalent to running "simdock start sites" manually.
 This can take a while the first time you run because it has to initialize a